blomqvist/thesis/Report/report.md

 The current option handler as it sits has direct access to a lot of the internal hardware- and software functionality of the ICH (the master node).
 Thus the individual options have a lot of freedom towards modifying the truck functionality.
 To migrate the option handler to an external unit the current level of access had to be kept in the new system.

-Theoretically since the functionality available inside the ICH has to be accessed from outside the ICH we had to add additional CAN communications to access these from the new option handler, connected to the bus.
+Theoretically since the functionality available inside the ICH has to be accessed from outside the ICH, additional CAN communications to access these from the new option handler had to be added.
 Some of the operations available internally on the ICH can be recovered from the raw CAN traffic already present on the bus; functions such as reading the current speed or steer angle.

 The main challenge of the project was to find the correct balance and identifying the vital parts for the option handler to operate outside the ICH.
-The CAN communication we had to add came with the risk of flooding the bus.
+The CAN communication needed for the system to operate came with the risk of flooding the bus.
 This is not desired since the overall response of the system would decrease.
-We only considered adding traffic if it was absolute necessary.
+Adding additional traffic was only considered if it was absolute necessary.
 The signals already present at the CAN-bus was prioritized and utilized to the full extent.
 These signals could simply be sniffed by _listeners_^[Software modules that listens to a specific unit on the CAN bus] without adding traffic to the bus.

 The kernel of the ICH ticks^[Generates interrupt in which kernel and application functions are called] every 1.25 ms. In the MCU2B, the kernel ticks once each 1.0 ms. In both cases the main application loop, including communication instancing, is called once each 20 ms. If the loop is not finished in that time, the truck will stop.